 FaceFlow – A Web-Based Video Website

-Upon entering the site, I questioned exactly what it was.
-The graphics and introduction text indicated that it had something to do with video, but did not offer enough information above the fold as to why I would want to use it since I already use a video conferencing program.
+Upon entering the site, sales I questioned exactly what it was.
+The graphics and introduction text indicated that it had something to do with video, patient but did not offer enough information above the fold as to why I would want to use it since I already use a video conferencing program.

-The look and feel is a clean web2.0 layout, however, there is no navigation menu, making it difficult to pinpoint exactly what is being offered.
+The look and feel is a clean web2.0 layout, there however, there is no navigation menu, making it difficult to pinpoint exactly what is being offered.
 The main focus area flips through three informational bits that tell you that you can use FaceFlow for video conferencing, group chat and to meet people.
 However, it does not state clearly enough that you do not have to download any software to use the program.
 This would be nice to know immediately.

 The graphics in the focal area are of a decent quality, but to me, they are not clear enough to sell a user into signing up for the service.
 I would totally redesign this focal area, stating clearly that FaceFlow is a free web-based video conferencing service that requires no software download.
 I would design a single graphic that details this versus the three screens they currently rotate.